-(1) During the month, there are days when the handler and/or the MWD are not participating in utilization or qualification activities.
+- (1) During the month, there are days when the handler and/or the MWD are not participating in utilization or qualification activities.
 To ensure a complete MWD picture is on record, table 8-2 describes the reasons, and associated MWD/handler status selections, that are available for the handler/caretaker to record the circumstances that best describe why the MWD was not engaged in activities.
-Advance entries of untrained/unutilized daily reasons can be made only to the end of the current reporting month.

-(2) Additional clarification of the circumstance should be entered as basic skills comments so they will appear in the month end activity reporting synopsis [NAVMC 11818-1].
+Advance entries of untrained/unutilized daily reasons can be made only to the end of the current reporting month. - (2) Additional clarification of the circumstance should be entered as basic skills comments so they will appear in the month end activity reporting synopsis [NAVMC 11818-1].
 Comments can include details about MWD conditioning or odor familiarization.

-Table 8-2MWD Untrained d / Unutilized Reasons Situation Description Common Associated Status Reason Handler (see Table 8-4) MWD (see Appendix H) Caretaker Only Individual assigned as handler in WDMS is responsible for the daily MWD care and exercise of the MWD, but is not training with the MWD for validation.
-On-Hand- Unrestricted Any Status Leave Handler is on leave and not available to conduct training or perform duties with the MWD.
-Leave Operational MWD in Transit MWD is on route to a location away from the home base.
-On-Hand- Unrestricted On Mission OperationalOn Mission MWD Sick MWD is ill or has an injury that restricts MWD to kennel or a medical facility and not capable of performing regular training or duties.
-On-Hand- Unrestricted Non Operational- Medical Working Quarantine MWD TAD/TDY (1) MWD [or team] is away from home base for training or medical treatment.
-On-Hand- Unrestricted TAD Training TAD341 TRS status Off Duty Handler is not assigned to duties due to work scheduling or to handler illness / injury.
-On-Hand- Unrestricted On-Hand- Restricted Medical Operational On Call Handler is permitted to be away from the kennel on personal time, but required to be readily available for return to duty.
-On-Hand- Unrestricted Operational Other Situation not exactly defined in any listed category.
-Remarks should be included in Basic Skills comments.
-Special Duty Legal PMO/OPS (2) On Mission As appropriate Range Handler is on training at the range for weapons qualification.
-Range/Field Duty Operational TAD/TDY (1) Handler is away from the home base on TAD orders.
-TAD Operational NOTES: (1) TAD = Temporary Assigned Duty TDY = Temporary Duty (2) PMO/OPS = Provost Marshal Operations c.
+Table 8-2 MWD Untra ned/Unutilized Reasons Common Associated Status Reason Situation Description Handler (see Table 8-4) MWD (see Appendix H) Caretaker Only Individual assigned as a caretaker in WDMS is responsible for the daily care and exercise of the MWD, but is not training with the MWD for validation.
+See table D-4C for guidelines on MWD training under a caretaker.
+On-Hand- Unrestricted @ Field Pending Disposition Operational Deployed Training Deficiency @ Home (Trng Def-home) Non-Operational Medical Working Quarantine Leave Handler is on leave and not available to conduct training or perform duties with the MWD.
+Leave Operational Deployed MWD in Transit MWD is on route to a location away from the home base. • On-Hand- Unrestricted • On Mission OperationalOn MissionDeployed MWD Sick MWD is ill or has an injury that restricts MWD to kennel or a medical facility and not capable of performing regular training or duties.
+On-Hand- Unrestricted Non Operational- Medical Working Quarantine @ Field Pending Disposition Deployed MWD TAD/TDY MWD [or team] is away from home base for training or medical treatment. • On-Hand- Unrestricted • TAD • Training TAD • Deployed Off Duty Handler is not assigned to duties due to work scheduling or to handler illness/injury. • On-Hand- Unrestricted • On-Hand- Restricted • Medical OperationalDeployed On Call Handler is permitted to be away from the kennel on personal time, but required to be readily available for return to duty.
+On-Hand- Unrestricted • Operational • Deployed Other Situation is not exactly defined in any listed category.
+Remarks should be included in Basic Skills comments. • Special Duty • Legal • PMO/OPS (2) • On Mission @ Field Pending Disposition Trng Def-Home Deployed Range Handler is on training at the range for weapons qualification.
+Range/Field Duty Operational Deployed c.
 Activity Recording